Zeenat340/Data-Analysis-Portfolio/README.md

 # Data-Analysis-Portfolio
-My collection of data analysis projects using SQL, Excel and Power BI
+Hi, I'm Zeenat.
+This is my collection of data analysis projects using SQL, Excel and Microsoft Power BI